UPDATED for 2018/19 Season

 Coastal Walk – South West Beaches

-Another good fine walk along the coastline can be found by following the old road from Ao Phrao to Ao Klong Hin.
+Another great walk along the coastline can be found by following the old road from Ao Phrao to Ao Klong Hin, see here for more details.
+Please note that this path is not being looked after anymore so it has become trickier to get through – best to ask locally before you set out.